 At the A&P Guest Ranch, about 25 minutes north of Princeton on Hwy 5A, you can trailer in your horses and park onsite.
-If you don’t have an RV or tent, they have dorm rooms on the second floor in the barn.
+If you don’t have an RV or tent, they have dorm rooms on the barn’s second floor.
 There’s also a three-story lodge with 10 bedrooms.
-Your horse can stay in the corral with or without feed, or in the barn below the dorm rooms.
+Your horse can stay in the corral with or without feed or in the barn below the dorm rooms.
 No horse?
 No problem, they have horses on-site for you to ride.
 Please remember to bring your helmet and appropriate riding attire.

 No matter what outdoor activity you are planning, be prepared.
 Follow the three Ts—trip planning, training, and taking the essentials.
 AdventureSmart is a great resource to help you get informed before heading outdoors.